ngx-formly/ngx-formly/UPGRADE-6.0.md

   })
   ```

+### 3. DefaultValue value for `FormControl`:

-- The initial value of the created FormControl has been changed from `null` to `undefined` to match the field model value.
+The initial value of the created FormControl has been changed from `null` to `undefined` to match the field model value.

   **before**:
   ```ts